ldci/redCV/README.md

 You must compile samples since red routines are required.

+### NEW SEPTEMBER 19 2016

+Split and Merge function for matrices are added.

 ### NEW SEPTEMBER 12 2016
 A lot of optimized functions for working with 8,16 and 32-bit integer matrices.